 How Yellow Mold Forms in Plant Soil

-There are several ways in which yellow mold forms in plant soil, and it can form quickly—literally overnight it seems!
+There are several ways in which yellow mold forms in plant soil, and it can form quickly— overnight, it seems!

-Sometimes, your pot plants will bring in their own load of yellow mold from a nursery or garden center.
+Sometimes, your pot plants bring in yellow mold from a nursery or garden center.

 You may also inadvertently introduce the spores for yellow mold when you top up your existing pots with soil or potting mix that has been contaminated.

-When conditions are right for these spores to germinate and grow, you will soon see yellow blotches all over the soil in your pot plants or in your garden beds.
+When conditions are right for these spores to germinate and grow, you will soon see yellow blotches all over the soil in your pot plants or garden beds.

 Too Much Water